A neural network-based approach to hybrid systems identification for control: The OCP in is a data-based MPCC

 Armed with these requirements, our next result provides necessary and sufficient conditions to characterize a local solution to the optimal control \gls{MPCC} in \eqref{eq:OCP_LC}: \begin{lemma}\textup{( \cite[Th.~1]{hempel2017strong})} Let $\left(\bs x^\star, \bs u^\star, \bs w^\star\right)$ be feasible for the {\gls{MPCC}} in \eqref{eq:OCP_LC} with an {\gls{LC}} model satisfying Conditions~\ref{ass:deterministic_behaviour}--\ref{ass:nontrivial}.
 Then, $\left(\bs x^\star, \bs u^\star, \bs w^\star\right)$ is locally optimal if and only if the standard {\gls{KKT}} conditions for \eqref{eq:OCP_LC} admit a primal-dual solution pair. \end{lemma}

 The statement in Lemma~\ref{lemma:strong_stationarity} enables one to seek a local solution to the optimal control \gls{MPCC} \eqref{eq:OCP_LC} through the solution of a classical \gls{KKT} system, i.e., as an \gls{NLP}.
-This is typically computationally advantageous with significantly better scaling features compared to more traditional mixed-integer approaches to solving \glspl{OCP} based on generic \gls{PWA} or hybrid models \footnote{ The \gls{MPCC} in \eqref{eq:OCP_LC} is an \gls{OCP} with hybrid dynamics, and consequently can be shown to be NP-hard.
-We therefore do not expect globally optimal solutions to be efficiently computable in general \cite{daafouz2009switched}, regardless of the method employed. } \cite{hempel2017strong,hall2021sequential}.
+This is typically computationally advantageous with significantly better scaling features compared to more traditional mixed-integer approaches to solving \glspl{OCP} based on generic \gls{PWA} or hybrid models \footnote{ For NP-hard problems as \eqref{eq:OCP_LC} one should not expect globally optimal solutions to be efficiently computable in general \cite{daafouz2009switched}, regardless of the method employed. } \cite{hempel2017strong,hall2021sequential}.